MeganYamamoto/MeganYamamoto.github.io/essays/The-Reason-Why.md

 Before taking that class, I had focused on the math and chemistry aspect of STEM, but not the computer science part of it.
 While my first experience with programming may have not been the greatest, I found it interesting and thought I would give it another try.

-I decided to apply for a student job at Leeward Community College Test Center where Test Center student-employees, who are able to work more closely with Help Desk student-employees during this time, get to gain troubleshooting experience and be predisposed to the IT side of things.
+I decided to apply for a student job at Leeward Community College Test Center where Test Center student-employees, who are able to work more closely with Help Desk student-employees during this time, get to gain troubleshooting experience and are predisposed to the IT side of things.

 Through the job, I met students who were a mix of business, cyber-security, MIS and computer science majors.
 One of the degrees that stood out to me was MIS.
 Working with an MIS major, I was able to discuss and ask questions about it.